AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       Real a = 3.0;
       fab2.saxpy(a, fab1); // For both components, fab2 <- a * fab1 + fab2

-For more complicated expressions that not supported, one can write Fortran or C functions for those (see the section on :ref:`sec:basics:fortran`).
+For more complicated expressions that are not supported, one can write Fortran or C functions for those (see the section on :ref:`sec:basics:fortran`).
 Note that BaseFab does provide operators for accessing the data directly in C++.
 For example, the :cpp:`saxpy` example above can be done with